Stalking in 2026: How to spot it and how to defend against it

 We have already looked at the legal definition.
 In general terms, or in psychological literature, we encounter the characterisation of stalking as an abnormal fixation on a particular person who is then unwillingly pursued, harassed and contacted by the perpetrator.

-Tip: Up to two-thirds of criminal reports are dropped.
-So how do you go about filing a criminal complaint, who can file it, and what three things to look out for before you do so?
-We’ll address that in our separate article.
+Up to two-thirds of criminal complaints are dropped.
+So what is the correct procedure for filing a criminal complaint, who can file it, and what three things to look out for before doing so?
+We look at this in a separate article.

 Stalkers can take many forms.
 The most common form of stalking is partner stalking, where the stalker was originally the partner of the person being stalked and could not accept the break-up and end of the relationship.
 They account for up to 50% of all stalkers.
 At the beginning, they often just want to express their lingering feelings and do not realise that they have crossed the line.
 The problem is if they do not even respect a clear ‘no’ from their victim.
 Often it is only contact with the police that helps to make them realise that this behaviour is not okay.